Last Updated on

 Writing eBooks is a super popular way to start selling a unique product in your industry, and it’s ideal for pretty much any niche.
 With so many self-publishing opportunities available, too, it’s easy to get your book published and ready to sell with major retailers like Amazon or directly on your site.

 How much money can you make?
-Darren Rowse of ProBlogger reports earning $72,000 in just one week after launching his eBook.
+Darren Rowse of ProBlogger reports earning $72,000 in just one week after launching his eBook on blogging.
 If you’re not terribly well-known, you can still make a decent chunk of cash.
 Steve Gillman reports at The Penny Hoarder that he made about $2,000 from an eBook on ultralight backpacking that he wrote in just a few days.